 Don’t have time to learn now?
-Pin this for later!
+Pin Racism In The UK for later!

 So don’t tell me the UK isn’t racist.
 Not when our very own government isn’t helping to rid the country of its racism.

 People have been followed around shops by sales assistants purely because they have a different colour of skin.
 They’ve had people cross the road to avoid walking past someone from a different ethnicity.
 Questions like “No, but where are you really from?” or “Oh, well where are your parents from?”.